For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 The PhD program offers students a well-rounded foundation to become independent researchers and scholars.
 Students gain skills in traditional and innovative research methods through course work as well as extensive hands-on research experiences.

-Students who are offered admission into our program will qualify for a Research Fellowship which provides tuition remission as well as a generous stipend.
-Research Fellowships are available pending faculty research funding.
-In return, students assist faculty in their federally funded research labs for 20 hours per week.
+Each PhD student is offered a Research Fellowship which provides full tuition remission as well as a generous stipend.
+In return, students assist faculty in their federally funded research labs.
 Research Fellowship work may range from assisting with literature reviews, grant writing, data collection and data analysis to being a study coordinator of a clinical trial.

 Moreover, because the PhD Program is situated in the College of Nursing and Health Professions, students participate in interdisciplinary research courses and engage in interdisciplinary team science.